obruck/hematoscope/_members/runhai-he.md

   #twitter: oscarbruck
 ---

-Runhai He is working as a PhD student.
-His research focuses on applying deep learning to build more accurate prognostic models in multiple myeloma.
+Runhai is a PhD candidate with a background in computer science, specializing in the application of machine learning and deep learning techniques for medical data analysis.
+His current research focuses on survival analysis in multiple myeloma, where he develops multimodal models that integrate clinical data and cellular imaging to support prognostic prediction.
+Runhai has extensive experience in statistical data analysis and information system development, and he is deeply motivated to continuously explore new algorithmic frameworks and advanced statistical methodologies.